 My Hero suggested viewing: Lady Gaga Talks about Being Bullied

-Many people began to see that the DADT policy was taking away the human right of free-speech from those soldiers.
-“I have called both of the senators that operate in my district.
-I will not stop calling until I reach them” -Lady Gaga, and finally, they listened.
-DADT was abolished on September 20th 2011, and finally, those gay, lesbian, bisexual and transgendered soldiers were able to serve their country openly.
+Many people began to see that the DADT policy was taking away the human right of free speech from those soldiers.
+Lady Gaga said, “I have called both of the senators that operate in my district.
+I will not stop calling until I reach them."
+And finally, they listened.
+DADT was abolished on September 20th, 2011, and finally, those gay, lesbian, bisexual and transgender soldiers were able to serve their country openly.
 All of this started because of a rally and because she had the perseverance and dedication to keep going with this until the end.

 Lady GagaThe_Monster_Ball_-_Poker_Face_revamped2.jpg: John Robert Charltonderivative work: Chasewc91 / CC BY (https://creativecommons.org/licenses/by/2.0)

 Although that may be her biggest accomplishment to date, Lady Gaga has accomplished other things.
 She combined forces with Cyndi Lauper and MAC Cosmetics to release a line of lipsticks called Viva Glam, to help raise awareness for HIV/AIDS.
-Even though she didn’t collaborate on the “We Are the World 25” song for Haiti relief after the earthquake, she did donate all the proceeds from her concert and online store on January 24th 2010 and raised over $500 000 for Haiti Relief Efforts.
-When the earthquake and tsunami happened in Japan earlier this year, she tweeted a message to her then 8 million followers on Twitter that was a link to buy a bracelet she helped design in which all proceeds went to earthquake relief in Japan.
+Even though she didn’t collaborate on the “We Are the World 25” song for Haiti relief after the earthquake, she did donate all the proceeds from her concert and online store on January 24th, 2010 and raised over $500,000 for Haiti Relief Efforts.
+When the earthquake and tsunami happened in Japan earlier this year, she tweeted a message to her then 8 million followers on Twitter that had a link to buy a bracelet she helped design, in which all proceeds went to earthquake relief in Japan.
 Those bracelets alone raised over $1.5 million.
-She’s also an anti-bullying activist and her most recent album “Born This Way” reflects that.
-“Don’t hide yourself in regret / Just love yourself and you’re set / I’m on the right track baby / I was born this way” she sings in the title track “Born This Way”.
-“I just want to be myself / And I want you to love me for who I am / I just want to be myself and I want you to know / I am my hair” she pleads in “Hair” “I’ve had enough / This is my prayer / That I’ll die living just as free as my hair / I’ve had enough / I’m not a freak / I just keep fighting to stay cool on these streets”.
+She’s also an anti-bullying activist, and her most recent album “Born This Way” reflects that.
+“Don’t hide yourself in regret / Just love yourself and you’re set / I’m on the right track baby / I was born this way” she sings in the title track “Born This Way.”
+“I just want to be myself / And I want you to love me for who I am / I just want to be myself and I want you to know / I am my hair,” she pleads in “Hair,” “I’ve had enough / This is my prayer / That I’ll die living just as free as my hair / I’ve had enough / I’m not a freak / I just keep fighting to stay cool on these streets.”
 And I think that songs like that help people get through bullying and to know that it does get better, that it’s okay to be different as long as you know who you want to be.

 So, in conclusion, I do consider Lady Gaga as a hero, but not because she’s famous.
 Because of all her courage in the past, perseverance, individuality, dedication to what she believes in and how she inspires people.
 She doesn’t do it for the publicity, or to be more famous.
 She does it because she wants to, and she uses her celebrity status as a voice to reach out and help get the word around.
 I believe she will continue to use her celebrity status, not for her own personal gain, but for the gain of our society.